Shiv Dayal Batish: Career

-Shiv moved to the United Kingdom in 1964.
-While playing at a festival in Wales, Cardiff, he impressed Lord Fenner Brockway, who then helped him immigrate to the UK.
+While playing at a festival in Cardiff, Wales, he met Fenner Brockway, who then helped him immigrate to the United Kingdom in 1964.

-He recorded a number of songs for the BBC where he became a regular radio and television artist.
-He wrote the lyrics, composed the music, and sang the theme song "Nai Zindagi Naya Jeevan" ("New Birth, New Life") to the BBC television show Apna Hi Ghar Samajhiye ("Make Yourself at Home"), a cornerstone of early South Asian programming.
-He had the honor of being the first musician to feature when the Asian programs in Britain started back in 1965.
+In early 1965, Batish played vichitra veena for the incidental music used in The Beatles' feature film Help!
+Batish subsequently gave dilruba lessons to Pattie Boyd, the wife of Beatles guitarist George Harrison.
+He recorded a number of songs for the BBC, where he made regular radio and television appearances.
+He wrote the lyrics, composed the music, and sang for the theme song "Nai Zindagi Naya Jeevan" ("New Birth, New Life"), for the BBC television show Apna Hi Ghar Samajhiye ("Make Yourself at Home").

-In early 1965, Batish played vichitra veena on the incidental music used in the Beatles' feature film Help!
-Batish subsequently gave dilruba lessons to Pattie Boyd, the wife of Beatles guitarist George Harrison, whose dedication to Indian classical music had helped popularise the genre in the West during the mid 1960s.
+In 1968, Batish was hired to coach British actor Michael York for his role to play sitar in the movie The Guru.

-In 1970 he moved to the USA to teach music at the University of California, Santa Cruz.
-He and his son Ashwin Batish formed the Batish Institute of Indian music and Fine Arts.
+In 1970, he moved to the USA to teach music at the University of California, Santa Cruz.
+He and his son Ashwin Batish founded the Batish Institute of Indian music and Fine Arts.